shrimo/SLAMBox/README.md

 #### GeneralGraphOptimization
 - Optimize a pose graph based on the nodes and edge constraints.
 This node contains three different methods that solve PGO, GaussNewton Levenberg-Marquardt and Powell’s Dogleg.
 It is mainly used to solve the SLAM problem in robotics and the bundle adjustment problems in computer vision.
 ORB-SLAM uses [g2o][def2] as a back-end for camera pose optimization.

+#### Sliding Window
+- In SLAM, the sliding window is a feature-based optimization technique that maintains a fixed-size set of recent frames and landmarks for pose and map refinement.
+By limiting the optimization to this local window, it reduces computational cost while preserving accuracy, as older frames are marginalized or converted into priors.
+This approach enables continuous real-time refinement of the trajectory and 3D structure without processing the entire history.

 <br>

 ![Screenshot03](doc/screenshot03.png)